evkx/evkx.github.io/content/models/lucid/air/Air_Dream_Edition_Range/_index.md

 ### Onboard charger

-For level 1 and level 2 AC charging, the  onboard charger supports up to 22KW charging.
+For level 1 and level 2 AC charging, the  onboard charger supports up to 22 KW charging.
 As a result, you can charge the battery 0-100% from home in about 5 hours and 19 minutes.

 ### Charge port